Focrult/Note-Taker/README.md

-## Team-Profile-Generator
+## Note-Taker
-# Challenge #10 - Week 10:
+# Challenge #11 - Week 11:

 # Project Description
 ### What is this project?
-For an individual who is a small business owner, this application enabled its user to write and save notes quickly!
-This enables the user to organise themselves and keep track of tasks throughout the day.
+For an individual who is a small business owner, this application which takes advantage of NodeJS and Express, enables its user to write and save notes quickly!
+Allowing the user to organise themselves and keep track of tasks throughout the day.

 ### Files modified